pizza3/react-video-pop/README.md

 element gets rendered, following the ongoing video stream.
 The rest drag and drop animation on the floating video element is done with requestAnimationFrame API using the spring constant formula.

+## TODO

+[ ] Synchronize the audio lag when the video modal gets shown.

 ## Development

 In source folder: